neurobioinfo/scrnabox/README_SCRNA.md

 ```

 ### Step 3: QC and filter
-This step run QC and save the results under `${SCRNABOX_PWD}/step3`.
-The following code filters the data with these criteria: `nFeature_RNA > 300 & nCount_RNA < 6500 & percent.mt < 25`.
+In this step, quality control is performed on the data, and the resulting output is saved under `${SCRNABOX_PWD}/step3`.
+The data is filtered based on the following criteria: `nFeature_RNA > 1000 & nCount_RNA < 65000 & mitochondria_percent < 25`.
-- nFeatures_RNA is the number of unique RNA transcripts for each cell.
-If less than 300 we remove these cells as they might be debris or dead cells.  `--nFRNAL` and `--nFRNAU` are the upper and lower thresholds for nFeatures_RNA, respectively.
-- Sometimes cells with too many RNA transcripts are dublexs.
-It is better to us nCount_RNA to remove dublets. `nCRNAL` and `nCRNAU` are  the upper and lower threshold  for nCount_RNA, respectively.
-- Cells with a high amount of mitochondrial transcript compared to total RNA transcripts might be dead or dying and can add noise to the data making a clustering performance poor.
-We remove cells setting a default threshold of 25% (which is very high), `--pmtU` is the upper threshold  for the amount of mitochondrial transcript.
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \
 --steps 3 \
---nFRNAL 300 \
+--nFeature_RNA_L 1000 \
---nCRNAU 6500 \
+--nCount_RNA_U 65000 \
---pmtU 25
+--mitochondria_percent_U 25
 ```

+The parameters of this step are:
+ - nFeatures_RNA: this parameter presents the number of unique RNA transcripts for each cell.
+If the value is less than 1000, it is considered as debris or dead cells and removed.  `--nFeature_RNA_L` and `--nFeature_RNA_U` options set  the lower and upper thresholds for nFeatures_RNA, respectively.
+ - nCount_RNA: Cells with an abnormally high number of RNA transcripts may be doublets.
+To remove doublets, the nCount_RNA parameter is used instead.
+The `--nCount_RNA_L` and `--nCount_RNA_U` options set the lower and upper thresholds for nCount_RNA, respectively.
+ - mitochondria_percent: High mitochondrial transcript levels relative to total RNA transcripts may indicate dead or dying cells and can affect clustering performance.
+By default, cells with mitochondrial transcript percentages greater than 25% are removed.
+The `--mitochondria_percent_U` option sets the upper threshold for mitochondrial transcript percentage.

 ### Step 4:
-This step can be done with\without removing the 'Doublet'; the defalut is to remove them, if you want to keep them, just change 'yes' to 'no' in '${SCRNABOX_PWD}/job_info/parameters/step4_par.txt'.
+This step can be used to remove the 'Doublet'.
+By default, the pipeline removes the doublet, if you want to keep them, just change 'yes' to 'no' in '${SCRNABOX_PWD}/job_info/parameters/step4_par.txt'.
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \